 You should bear in mind that house prices are subject to fluctuation and may rise or fall.

 Prospective purchasers are responsible for arranging the finance necessary to purchase a house and are advised to consult a bank or building society about their mortgage position before making an application to the Council.
 It should not be assumed that a mortgage for the full purchase price of a property will be offered and the balance of money required to make up the purchase price would need to be provided from another source.
-In addition there will be legal costs concerned will the purchase.
+It is likely that a 15% deposit will be required.